decentdao/fractal-docs/user-guides/user-guides/interacting-with-a-dao/create-a-proposal.md

 ![](../../../.gitbook/assets/proposal-name.jpg)

 Enter a description for the proposal.
-Other stakeholders in the Fractal will use the name to understand the purpose of the proposal.
+Other stakeholders in the Fractal will use the description to understand the purpose of the proposal.
 Click **Next: Add Transactions** to open the Transaction screen:

 ![](../../../.gitbook/assets/proposal-transaction.jpg)